fredericknathan/state-entropy-rl/README.md

 # State Entropy Regularization For Robust RL

-This repository is the official implementation of [State Entropy Regularization For Robust RL]. subbmited to nuerips 2025.
+This repository is the official implementation of [State Entropy Regularization For Robust RL].
+Accepted to nuerips 2025 (Oral).

 ## Structure
 This repo contains two dirs: Minigrid_robust_ent ,Mujoco_robust_ent.